EcoBazaarX-Batch-4/ecobazaax-frontend/docs/api-contracts.md

 - `GET /api/v1/seller/orders` — seller-specific orders listing.
 - `GET /api/v1/homepage-banners` — if a CMS-managed homepage required.
 - `POST /api/v1/ai/chat` — AI chat endpoint contract for future Sub-App 5.

----
-Use this file as the canonical API contract for frontend developers implementing the `services` layer and for backend teams to verify request/response shapes.